kmdouglass/bstore/README.md

 If you are a core facility manager and looking for a database system for fluorescence microscopy data, [OMERO](https://www.openmicroscopy.org/site) is a well-developed project that may suit your needs.
 Additionally, there has been some discussion on a SMLM standard format and incorporating it into OMERO (see this thread at http://lists.openmicroscopy.org.uk/pipermail/ome-devel/2015-July/003410.html).
 In our experience, OMERO requires infrastructure in the form of hardware and personnel that small labs may not be able to satisfy.
 Furthermore, this standard format does not yet exist as of June, 2016.
 In anticipation of this format, B-Store is designed to be as agnostic to file formats as possible so that it may adapt as the field evolves.

 ## How is B-Store implemented?
 B-Store is written in the [Python](https://www.python.org/) programming language (version 3) and relies heavily on a datatype known as a DataFrame.
 DataFrames and their functionality are provided by the [Pandas](http://pandas.pydata.org/) library and in many ways work like Excel spreadsheets but are much, much faster.
-Pandas is optimized and used extensively for big data analytics, among other things.
+Pandas is highly optimized and used extensively for both normal and big data analytics at companies and research institutions across the globe.

 In addition to Pandas, B-Store implements features provided by numerous scientific, open source Python libraries like [numpy](http://www.numpy.org/) and [matplotlib](http://matplotlib.org/).